 Although made from the same wood, there are several differences between C16 and C24 timber.
 Both C16 and C24 timber will perform well in general construction projects, despite C24 timber being of a higher quality.

 If you’re looking for the most cost-effective timber product available, to stay within budget or to save money wherever possible, C16 is the best product for you.
-C16 timber is generally made within the UK, keeping costs down, and is of slightly poorer quality with some defects, but is still strong and resilient, making it useful for strength and load-bearing.
+C16 timber is generally made in the UK.
+This is more cost-effective, but made from poorer quality timber with some defects.
+However, it is still strong and resilient, making it useful for strength and load-bearing.

 If you’re looking to keep the timber products unvarnished and visible within your project, you may prefer to opt for C24 timber – the C24 timber has a more uniform shape and is more aesthetically pleasing.
 Additionally, C24 timber is often available in wider formats, making the overall appearance more attractive than C16 timber.